rachel-brain/track-your-budget/README.md

 ## Description
-A Budget Tracker application allowing offline access and functionality so a user can update their budget expenses and deposits with or without a connection so is ideal for travel or working out of the office.
+A PWA Budget Tracker application allowing offline access and functionality so a user can update their budget expenses and deposits with or without a connection so is ideal for travel or working out of the office.
 When connecting online, the offline transactions are updated.

 ## Business Context